FinOps plan & execution

 | Cloud Sustainability Cloud Sustainability | Integrate sustainability criteria and metrics into cloud optimization so that environmental efficiency balances financial value and cloud optimization decisions align with organizational goals. |

-Build a culture and organization within the organization that executes cloud strategy through FinOps strategies and processes.
+We establish a culture and organization that implement cloud strategy within the organization through FinOps strategies and processes.

 |---|---|